leandrodesouzadev/leandrodesouzadev/README.md

 ### Hi there 👋

 My name is Leandro.
-I'm python backend developer from Brazil working at [Plathanus-Tech](https://github.com/plathanus-tech).
+I'm python backend developer from Brazil working at [BID Capital](https://bid.capital/).
 I love to contribute with open-source projects, learn, and teach people.